Shay Hexagon House: History

 Ephraim Shay was born in Ohio in 1839.
 He moved to Michigan in 1864 and eventually to Harbor Springs in 1888.
 He was already nationally known as the inventor of the Shay locomotive, typically used in logging applications.
-On arriving at Harbor Springs, Shay built an octagon house for his own use, and a nearby machine shop, where he constructed machines (including some of his eponymous locomotives) and manufacturing tools.
+On arriving at Harbor Springs, Shay built a hexagonal house for his own use, and a nearby machine shop, where he constructed machines (including some of his eponymous locomotives) and manufacturing tools.
 About a year after the construction of the machine shop, Shay built a waterworks, which supplied Harbor Springs and Harbor Point with up to 100,000 gallons of water a day.
 A reservoir was constructed in 1894.

 Shay lived in his house until his death in 1916.
 The house was sold in 1924–25, and housed a series of commercial shops.
 As of 2017, it is privately owned and has been carefully restored.

 Shay sold the waterworks to the city of Harbor Springs in the late 1890s.
 The machine shop was later used as a city garage, and then as the city Fire Hall.
 Both buildings have been subsequently demolished, leaving the Hexagon House as the only remaining structure in the complex.